-Markzware noticed this review of newspaper layout software, which appeared on the State of Newspapers website.
-It mentions Markzware’s IDMarkz macOS application to preview and convert Adobe InDesign files to many file formats and other applications
+Markzware noticed a review of newspaper layout software, which appeared on the State of Newspapers website.
+It mentions Markzware’s IDMarkz macOS application to preview and convert Adobe InDesign files to many file formats and other applications.

 Kevin notes that Publisher’s “… pros outnumber the cons …” Here is the gist of each:

 Affinity Publisher Pros

 - costs about $50, as a one-time purchase (free beta & no monthly fee)